 It is a long afternoon without sightings of new animals.
 Yes, there are giraffe and gazelles and the occasional wildebeast, but we have seen all of these before, and safari fatigue sets in.
 Around 4:00, we start the long drive back to tonight’s lodge.
 As the sun is starting to set, we have reached Karatu and turn off onto a dirt road.
 Bernard goes a bit too far, then backtracks, and we finally pull into the parking area next to the main building.
 A couple of men come out.
 They seem puzzled as Bernard talks to them.
 We’re tired.
 Tommy says, “Hmmm.
 I think this is the wrong lodge.”
 Peggy pulls out her itinerary, and while the lodge name on the itinerary is similar to the name of this lodge, it’s clear Bernard has made a mistake.
 We get back into the jeep.
 “I’ve never heard of this lodge that’s on the itinerary,” he says.
 We drive back out to the main road and then take the road that leads to Mang’ola.
-After a few minutes, Bernard turns left, and we arrive at the correct lodge.
+After a few minutes, Bernard turns left, and we arrive at the correct lodge, the Oldeani Safari Lodge.
 We are stopped at a gate, and Bernard exchanges words with the guard.
 He is worked up.
 Later, I learn from Tommy that he had asked whether there were accommodations for drivers and was told no.

 We get out, and the general manager greets us with his minion of bag carriers.
 Young girls in traditional Maasai dress stand on the steps and sing.
 The general manager says, “The Maasai are celebrating your arrival.”
 It was a repeat of our experience a few days before, and it turns out this lodge is owned by the same company that owns the other.
 We are brought into the main building and introduced to the chef, “who will be preparing your meal this evening.”
 We are given wet hand towels and glasses of juice.